IBM/smart-city-gateway/README.md

 npm ttn-to-watson.js
 ```

 Each individual sensor reading will be published to the Watson IoT Platform as a JSON object.
-In our case, we used the following format
+In our case, each of our messages take the following format
 ```
 {
   "d": {